-Monkeys are considered to bring good luck in this part of the world.
-They are also known to be the descendants of Hanuman, an important character from Ramakein (Ramayana) in Thai mythology.
-Lopburi is full of monkeys and is also called the monkey town.
+Monkeys are considered to bring good luck to this part of the world.
+They are also known to be the descendants of Hanuman, an essential character from Ramakein (Ramayana) in Thai mythology.
+Lopburi is full of monkeys and is also called monkey town.

 Humans not only interact with them by feeding them but also let them hop around their backs and arms.
 Don’t be shocked if you find yourself as a ride for one of the macaques.
 However, keep your purses, money, and camera tucked away tightly since some can get funny or sometimes aggressive about it.

 When?
 It is held on the last Sunday of November every year.